Run in parallel¶

 ]

-# build a list of params for each case, with one release group fot each point
+# build a list of params for each case, with one release group for each point

 for n,p in enumerate(points):